 Metric Number Source

-ChatGPT weekly active users 900 million OpenAI, Feb 2026
+ChatGPT weekly active users 900 million OpenAI via TechCrunch, Feb 2026

-Read that conversion rate line again.
-AI search traffic converts at 5x the rate of traditional Google traffic.
-The volume is small today — roughly 1% of total web traffic — but the quality is dramatically higher.
+Read that last line again.
+Shoppers who arrive from AI services convert meaningfully better than other traffic — Adobe measured a 38% conversion advantage on Black Friday 2025.
+The volume from AI referrals is still small relative to Google, but the quality is higher.
 These are users who have already told an AI agent exactly what they want.
 When they arrive at your site, they're ready to act.

 What Is GEO, and How Is It Different from SEO?